s-samsam225/cse15l-lab-reports/LabReport3.md

 ### Example 6
 ![Image](grepVD.png)

 The -n command with a directory will not allow the command to work properly and will simply output that it is a directory.

 ### Example 7
 ![Image](grepW.png)

+When used with a file, the -w command will find the where the specific string is located in the file.
+This is why it outputed "Couldn't *find* query parameter" when we asked it to find "find".

 ### Example 8
 ![Image](grepWD.png)

 The -w command with a directory will not allow the command to work properly.